 Skip to contents

-Taking several data frame objects/variables from the (local/Global) R environment and transforming them into one with the long table/tidy form.
+Taking several data frame objects from the (local/Global) R environment and transforming them into one with the long table/tidy form.
 This is especially handy if a quick comparison of similar plots/EPR spectra in one graph panel is required.
 Difference between the readEPR_Exp_Specs_multif and the actual function lies in the object input/origin.
 While the readEPR_Exp_Specs_multif takes the original files/data, coming from spectrometer, the transform_dfs_2tidyDF collects temporary processed/stored data frame objects/variables created meanwhile in the R environment.

 Usage